collocations.org

 an early morning mist

-autumn | sea
+sea

-VERB + MIST
+VERB + mist

-be cloaked in, be covered in, be shrouded in, be wreathed in
+be covered in, be shrouded in

-disappear into, vanish in/into
+disappear into, vanish in, vanish into

 The little town had vanished in the mist.

-emerge from, loom out of
+emerge from, loom out of (esp.
+BrE)

-A large figure loomed out of the mist.
+A figure emerged from the mist.

 break through, shine through